xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 ## Introduction

-This memo will highlight how ports are allocated to IFG/Slice/NPU for each line card and system.
+This article will highlight how ports are allocated to IFG/Slice/NPU for each line card and system.
 Understanding port assignment will aid network design planning and, by enabling a deeper understanding of traffic flow, facilitate rapid, post-hoc system troubleshooting.
 Let’s review how this allocation is done, platform by platform and line card by line card.
 The following CLI is used to identify the port/IFG/Slice/NPU assignment:

 <div class="highlighter-rouge">